Code-Institute-Submissions/adamwasiak-WatchOutBlog_NovResub/README.md

 ### 1 Concept

 The overall concept was to develop a blog, which would be administered by its owner.
 The purpose was to provide educational and brand review blog posts.
-Blog users would be invited to register and post completion registration process would be allowed to engage in community through blog posts comments and likes.
+Blog users would be invited to register and post completion of the registration process, would be allowed to engage in community through blog posts comments and likes.

-In order to appeal to users the blog needed to be visual, therefore homepage is diveded into 4 sections allowing for a good quality picture to give sense to a user in relation to nature of each blog post.
-In additionl each blog post has blog title associated as well as the date and time as to when it was created.
+In order to appeal to users, the blog needed to be visual, therefore homepage is divided into 4 sections allowing for a good quality pictures to give sense to users in relation to nature of each blog post.
+In addition, each blog post has blog title associated as well as the date and time as to when it was created.
-In order to give a sense of community engagement for each of the blog posts, each blog post on the homepage will also reflect numbre of likes and number of comments.
+In order to give a sense of community engagement for each of the blog posts, each blog post on the homepage will also reflect number of likes and number of comments.

 ### 2 Functional scope

 In terms of overall functional scope the following 4 key areas were needed to be developed in order for the blog to operate as required:

 **Blog administration** - blog owner to be able to create, post and manage respective blog posts.
-Blog owner shoudl be also able to manage user comments through approval and where required a deletion process.
+Blog owner should be also able to manage user comments through approval process, and where required a deletion process.

 **User administration** - blog users to be able to register and login in order to interact with the blogger and other blog users.

 **User comments** - registered and logged blog users should be in position to comment on individual blog posts.
 Users should be also allowed to update and delete their own comments.

 **User blog likes** - registered and logged blog users should be in position to like individual blog posts.
-The functionality shoudl also allow for blog users to reverse "a like" previously given to a particular blog post.
+The functionality should also allow for blog users to reverse "a like" previously given to a particular blog post.

 ### 3 Solution

 In order to develop a website based blog, and given the functional needs the following solutions were used:

-**Languagues**
+**Languages**
-Given the fact that nature of the application indicates a need for a frequent content manipulation, a standard HTML solution will not work.
+Given the fact that the nature of the application indicated a need for a frequent content manipulation, a standard HTML solution would not work.
 The solution needed to incorporate Python in order to make the solution more agile, in terms of development of relevant functions and in order for the user actions to be able to interact with the database in place.
 As part of the development the following languages were used:
 - HTML